Banana peel: Culinary use

-Cooking with banana peel is common place in Southeast Asian, Indian and Venezuelan cuisine where the peel of bananas and plantains is used in recipes.
+Cooking with banana peel is common in Southeast Asian, Indian and Venezuelan cuisine where the peel of bananas and plantains is used in recipes.
 In April 2019, a vegan pulled pork recipe using banana peel by food blogger Melissa Copeland aka The Stingy Vegan went viral.
-During 2020, The Great British Bake Off winner Nadiya Hussain revealed she uses banana peels as an alternative to pulled pork when making burgers in an effort to reduce food waste.
+In 2020, The Great British Bake Off winner Nadiya Hussain revealed she uses banana peels as an alternative to pulled pork when making burgers in an effort to reduce food waste.
 Later that year television chef Nigella Lawson used banana skin as an ingredient for a curry on her BBC show.

 In comical context

 Banana peel is also part of the classic physical comedy slapstick visual gag, the "slipping on a banana peel".
 This gag was already seen as classic in 1920s America.
 It can be traced to the late 19th century, when banana peel waste was considered a public hazard in a number of American towns.
 Although banana peel-slipping jokes date to at least 1854, they became much more popular, beginning in the late-1860s, when the large-scale importation of bananas made them more readily available.
 Vaudeville comedian Cal Stewart included banana peel jokes in one of the earliest comedy albums, Uncle Josh in a Department Store in 1903.
-Before banana peel jokes came into vogue, orange peels, and sometimes peach skins, or fruit peels/peelings/or skins, generally, were funny, as well as dangerous.
+Before banana peels were readily available, orange peels and other fruit skins were recognized as slippery and used in jokes, but not to the extent of banana peels.
 Slipping on a banana peel was at one point a real concern with municipal ordinances governing the disposal of the peel.

 The coefficient of friction of banana peel on a linoleum surface was measured at just 0.07, about half that of lubricated metal on metal.
 Researchers attribute this to the crushing of the natural polysaccharide follicular gel, releasing a homogenous sol.
-This unsurprising finding was awarded the 2014 Ig Nobel Prize for physics.
+This finding was awarded the 2014 Ig Nobel Prize for physics.

+MythBusters would later test the gag to see if it is as effective as portrayed in media.
+The results were labeled as "busted", as it turned out that slipping on banana peels every time someone trod upon them is something exaggerated in fiction; it takes much more specific circumstances for the scenario to occur reliably in reality.

 Peeling methods

 Most people peel a banana by cutting or snapping the stem and divide the peel into sections while pulling them away from the bared fruit.
 Another way of peeling a banana is done in the opposite direction, from the end with the brownish floral residue—a way usually perceived as "upside down".
-This way is also known as the "monkey method", since it is how monkeys are said to peel bananas.

 When the tip of a banana is pinched with two fingers, it will split and the peel comes off in two clean sections.
 The inner fibres, or "strings", between the fruit and the peel will remain attached to the peel and the stem of the banana can be used as a handle when eating the banana.